JeffQuandt/GildedRose_java/README.md

 ## Branches

 * The 'master' branch contains the starting point for the kata.
-It is also tagged as 'start-here'. **Currently contains original code from Alex Aitken**

-* The 'solution' branch will be my ongoing solution for this kata.
+* The 'solution-java8' branch will be my ongoing solution for this kata.
 Feedback welcome!

 Jeff